abhinavgudipati/abhinavgudipati.github.io-old/README.md

 ### About me
 ![Image](https://i.postimg.cc/fyZbshKv/abhinav.jpg)

 Hi there!
 Welcome to my **Personal Website**, where I host all my projects and my achievements!
-I am a Sophomore in IIIT Delhi, pursuing Computer Science and Applied Math.
+I am currently a Junior in IIIT Delhi, pursuing Computer Science and Applied Math.

+### Machine Learning Projects ( 2022 ) ( Semester 6 , COMING SOON! )

+### Statistical Machine Learning Projects ( 2022 ) ( Semester 6 , COMING SOON! )

+### Indepenedent Research Study on Indian Commodities Markets under Prof Pankaj Vajpayee ( 2022 )

-### Bio-Informatics Projects
+### Bio-Informatics Projects ( 2021 )

 - **[Implementation of the Chou Fasman method for secondary structure prediction](https://github.com/abhinavgudipati/IQB-A2)**
   - Developed a well commented python implementation of the above mentioned Algorithm that takes in input of a given protein sequence and returns an output   consisting of Alpha Helices, Beta Strands and empty regions denoted by Turns,
 - **[Global Alignment Sequence + Matrix between 2 DNA Sequences](https://github.com/abhinavgudipati/IQB-A1)**
   - Developed a program that generates the Global Alignment that results in sequence as well as the corresponding matrix associated with the 2 DNA input sequences.
 - **[Local Alignment Seqeunce + Matrix between 2 DNA Sequences](https://github.com/abhinavgudipati/IQB-A1)**
   - Developed a program that generates the Local Alignment sequence as well as the corresponding matrix associated with the 2 DNA input sequences.

-### Course Projects
+### Course Projects ( 2019 - 2020 )

 - **[Semester Project - Color Switch - Advanced Programming](https://github.com/abhinavgudipati/ColorSwitch-1)**
   - Developed a perfectly working prototype of the Orginal Colorswitch game.
 Developed in **Java** and **JavaFx** interface.